bitcoin-api/bitcoin-api-full-stack/README.md

     />
 </a>

-GLL deployment provides continuous integration for the backend NodeJS services that interact with the Bitcoin node on the Linux server, the overall Bitcoin-Api service doesn't need to be shut down or be interrupted.
+GLL deployment provides continuous integration for the backend NodeJS services that interact with the Bitcoin node on the Linux server.
+The overall Bitcoin-Api service doesn't need to be shut down or be interrupted.

+After you've finished your deployments, you can shut down your Water Tree code acceptor and installer process in your Linux server.
+To do this simply input the keyboard keys `control` plus `c`.

 TODO: 🚧👷‍♂️👷‍♀️🏗